← Back to News & Guides

 Per-pound fee rates — detailed comparison

-All three states with fee data use a per-kilogram model tiered by material recyclability.
-The tables below show per-pound equivalents for easier comparison.
+All three states with fee data use a per-pound model tiered by material recyclability.

 Recyclable plastic (PET, HDPE, PP)